2009–10 North American winter: Mid-January Northeast Pacific winter storms

+Late January Iowa ice storm

+A damaging ice storm occurred from January 20–22 in the state of Iowa, as another system moved through the region.
+Embedded thunderstorms were also reported within the ice storm, although the event did not last long, with freezing drizzle and gusty winds persisting afterwards for the next day.
+Peak accumulations ranged from 0.75–1 in in the hardest hit areas, and as much as 60,000 people were estimated to have lost power as a result from the damage, as a result of nearly 1,000 mi of power lines being damaged or fallen.
+At least one person was confirmed to have died.
+Several counties in Iowa declared a state of disaster due to the damage incurred by the ice storm, estimated to be at least $35 million.

 Late January winter storm

 In late January, a winter storm affected the upper parts of the Southeast, specifically in the Carolinas.
-Originating from a weak area of low pressure that had formed from a large upper-level low in the Central U.S late on January 29, it began to track to the east, and due to interacting with cold air that was in place over the Northeast, snow began to form around the North Carolina–South Carolina border, with heavy snowfall beginning to creep northwards.
+Originating from a weak area of low pressure that had formed from a large upper-level low in the Central U.S. late on January 29, it began to track to the east, and due to interacting with cold air that was in place over the Northeast, snow began to form around the North Carolina–South Carolina border, with heavy snowfall beginning to creep northwards.
 As the system moved towards the East Coast, snowfall rates began to increase to 1–2 in per hour.
 The storm began to accelerate, and began to crank out the last burst of snowfall along the affected areas before moving offshore.
 Total snowfall accumulations ranged from 8–14 in, mainly in North Carolina.
 Snowfall was even reported as far north as southern New Jersey, and a thick band of ice accumulations of up 0.4 in was also reported further south.
+13 people were confirmed to have bene killed as a result of the storm.

+February cold wave

+Another outbreak of arctic air occurred in February, persisting for most of the month, which allowed for many winter storms to affect the United States and North America as a whole in short succession.
+Very cold temperatures were recorded as far south as the Gulf Coast, and the national average temperature in the United States for the month of February ended up slightly below average as a result.
+Temperatures below 0 F were observed in rare locations due to expansive snowpack, with the town of Louisa, Virginia reaching a temperature of -3 F on February 7.